oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 For example a list of HTTP status codes could include the field [403, "Forbidden"].
 If the Enumerated type definition does not include the "id" option, serialization rules determine whether the id or name is used in protocol data.
 With the "id" option only the id 403 is used in protocol data, but the label "Forbidden" could be displayed in messages or user interfaces, as could customized labels such as "Not Allowed", "Verboten", or "Interdit".

 ## 3.1 Type Definitions
-JADN type definitions have a simple, regular structure designed to be both easily processed and extensible.
-Each JADN type definition has four elements, plus for some types, a list of fields:
+JADN type definitions have a simple, regular structure designed to be easily describable, easily processed, and extensible.
+Every JADN type definition has four elements, plus for some types, a list of fields:

 1. **TypeName:** the name of the type being defined
-2. **BaseType:** the JADN type of the type being defined
+2. **BaseType:** the JADN type ([Table 3-1](#table-3-1-jadn-types)) of the type being defined
 3. **TypeOptions:** an array of zero or more options applicable to the type being defined
 4. **TypeDescription:** a non-normative comment
 5. **Fields:** an array of one or more field definitions, if applicable to BaseType